dbmdz/solr-ocrhighlighting/docs/query.md

   The object includes coordinates for all four corners it is defined by, as well as the identifier of the `page` the region is located on.
-- `highlights` contains a list of regions that contain the actual matches for the query as well as the `text` that matched the query and the page the match occured on. **Note that the coordinates are relative to the containing region, not the page** (this can be changed with the `hl.ocr.absoluteHighlights` parameter).
+- `highlights` contains a list of regions that contain the actual matches for the query as well as the `text` that matched the query and the page the match occurred on. **Note that the coordinates are relative to the containing region, not the page** (this can be changed with the `hl.ocr.absoluteHighlights` parameter).
 To find the corresponding region for a match, use the `regionIdx` value, which refers to the index in the `regions` array that the surrounding region is located at.

 ## Generation of Snippet Regions

-To determine how to build regions from from a set of matches, the plugin takes into account the structure of the OCR document surrounding each match.
+To determine how to build regions from a set of matches, the plugin takes into account the structure of the OCR document surrounding each match.
 Consider the following page from a document, with two matches on two adjacent lines.